atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/snowflake.md

 * Caching: Snowflake will temporarily cache results from the storage layer in the compute layer.
 This will allow similar queries to run much faster once the database has been “warmed up.”
 * ACID Compliance: Snowflake is [ACID compliant](https://www.lifewire.com/the-acid-model-1019731).
 This means that it follows a set of standards to ensure that their databases have:
   * **Atomicity:** If a part of a transaction fails, the whole transaction fails.
-  * **Consistency:** Data can not be written to the database if it breaks the databases’ rules.
+  * **Consistency:** Data can not be written to the database if it breaks the databases' rules.
   * **Isolation:** Multiple Transaction blocks can not interfere with each other and be run concurrently.
   * **Durability:** Ensures that data from completed transactions will not be lost in transmission.